jimcavoy/ConfLabelReader/BindingProfile.md

 **metadata_format:** An 8-bit field that indicates the metadata encoding.
 Set the field to 0xFF, which signals the decoder to read the metadata_format_identifier field [6] for label encoding.

-**metadata_format_identifier:**  `The systems binding the label to a transport stream SHALL set the metadata_format_identifier field to $XML if the label is text-based XML format; otherwise, set the field to
+**metadata_format_identifier:**  `The systems binding the label to a transport stream SHALL set the metadata_format_identifier field in the Metadata_descriptor to $XML if the label is text-based XML format, to
-$EXI if the label is EXI encoded in the Metadata_descriptor.`  Presently, the four-byte value is not included in the list of registered MPEG TS identifiers [11], and the future may need to be registered.
+$EXI if the label is EXI encoded or to $BRL if the label is Brotli compressed.`  Presently, the four-byte value is not included in the list of registered MPEG TS identifiers [11], and the future may need to be registered.

 **metadata_service_id:**  `The systems binding the label to a transport stream SHALL set the metadata_service_id field to 0x01.`  In MISB ST 1402, this field has been assigned the value of 0x00.
 Therefore, this standard increases the value by one, so it does not conflict with the KLV metadata service.